Run Documentation Flow

 We recommend running the Sweep documentation flow regularly, with a frequency that reflects how often tables are deleted or renamed in your data source.

-To delete obsolete catalog items:
+To delete obsolete catalog items manually:

 -